tarrencen/regression-project/README.md

 ### Regression Project

 ### Objective:
-As a junior data scientist on Zillow's data, produce a machine learning regression model that will predict property tax assessed values of single family residences that had a transaction in 2017.
+As a junior data scientist on Zillow's data science team, produce a machine learning regression model that will predict property tax assessed values of single family residences that had a transaction in 2017.
 Provide a report on the process(es) employed to produce the model and their outcomes.
 Give a succinct presentation (no longer than five minutes) of the model, its results and any other relevant findings discovered in the process of creating the model.

 ### Planning:
 - Acquire the appropriate data from the Codeup SQL database.